 This past April, as Covid-19 deaths in the United States were climbing toward their terrifying first peak, a journalist with the conservative outlet Newsmax raised her hand during a White House press conference.
 Struggling to conceal a smirk, the reporter, Emerald Robinson, asked Donald Trump a question that seemed perfectly calibrated to feed the paranoid fever dreams of the far-right.

-“US intelligence is saying this week that the coronavirus likely came from a level-four lab in Wuhan,” said Robinson, parroting a conspiracy theory with zero credibility.
+“US intelligence is saying this week that the coronavirus likely came from a level-four lab in Wuhan,” said Robinson, citing a claim that, at the time, was widely deemed a conspiracy theory but has since gained traction.
 “There’s also another report that the NIH under the Obama administration in 2015 gave that lab $3.7 million in a grant.
 Why would the US give a grant like that to China?”

 “I’ve been hearing about that,” Trump responded.
 “And we’ve instructed that if any grants are going to that area…we will end that grant very quickly.”

 Quickly indeed.
-Just days after that savvy stagecraft, the National Institutes of Health (NIH) abruptly canceled a $3.7 million grant to the EcoHealth Alliance, or EHA, a New York–based scientific organization that conducts research around the world to identify novel pathogens and prevent deadly disease outbreaks.
+Just days after the exchange, the National Institutes of Health (NIH) abruptly canceled a $3.7 million grant to the EcoHealth Alliance, or EHA, a New York–based scientific organization that conducts research around the world to identify novel pathogens and prevent deadly disease outbreaks.

 For years, the EHA had been active in China studying coronaviruses in bats in the hopes of staving off the emergence of a SARS-like pathogen that could kill millions of people.
-Among the group’s partners in that federally funded work were scientists at the Wuhan Institute of Virology, which, since the emergence of Covid-19, has become a magnet for conspiracy theorists who have spread unfounded assertions that an accident at the lab caused the virus to spill into the human population.
-Trump’s embrace of this conspiratorial thinking appears to have intimidated NIH leadership into pulling the EHA’s funding.
+Among the group’s partners in that federally funded work were scientists at the Wuhan Institute of Virology, which, since the emergence of Covid-19, has become the subject of the plausible, if unproven, hypothesis that an accident at the lab caused the virus to spill into the human population.
+Trump’s eager embrace of this explanation for Covid-19’s emergence appears to have intimidated NIH leadership into pulling the EHA’s funding.

 In an April e-mail to the EHA informing it of the grant’s termination, a top official at the NIH offered only a vague justification for the decision, writing, “At this time, NIH does not believe that the current project outcomes align with the program goals and agency priorities.”
 With that, federal funding for the EHA’s work on coronaviruses in China came to a sudden halt.